Principal: Long-term sub taped second-grade student to chair

-PASADENA, Md.
-(AP) — A substitute teacher has been suspended after her principal said she taped a second-grader to her chair.
+PASADENA, Md. — A substitute teacher has been suspended after her principal said she taped a second-grader to her chair.

 News outlets cite a letter this week from Lake Shore Elementary School Principal Julie Little-McVearry, who says she took action after learning about it from a parent.